Hard skills vs. soft skills

 What’s the difference between hard skills and soft skills?

-List of hard and soft skills
+Examples of hard skills vs. soft skills

 Hard skills Soft skills